mehmetgoztas/FindQuake/README.md

 # FindQuake:Android App for Finding Missing Individuals After Earthquakes Using Facial Recognition with ML/Deep Learning/Cloud
 # Demo
-If you want to see how the project works, you can watch the [demo video](https://youtu.be/lpYXLx1vRGM).
+If you want to see how the project works, you can watch the [FindQukae Video](https://youtu.be/lpYXLx1vRGM).

 ## Introduction